bankole7782/forms814/README.md

 1. it must also have fields `firstname` and `surname` for easy recognition.
 2. it must also have field `email` for communications.
+3. it must also have field `timezone` for datetime data.
+Example value is 'Africa/Lagos'

 You must also provide a function that would get the currently logged in users.
 The function is given the request object to get the cookies for its purpose.
 Set the `forms814.GetCurrentUser` to this function.
 The function has the following